Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Centralizers of semisimple elements

 The purpose of this section is to describe the centralizers of semisimple elements in $G(\Q)$ in a uniform way.
-This will allow us to state uniform estimates for orbital integrals in the later sections.
-Although the notion of based root data presented here could be replaced by more traditional constructions, we found that its use makes transparent which parts of the trace formula depend on the ``arithmetic content'' of the conjugacy class (that is, its eigenvalues), and which on the ``geometric content'' (that is, the multiplicities of the eigenvalues).
+This will allow us to formulate uniform estimates for orbital integrals in the subsequent sections.